As of June 6, 2016, medical practitioners and nurse practitioners in the NWT are allowed to provide medical assistance in dying.

 Our priority is to protect both patients and health care providers involved in medical assistance in dying.
 Medical Assistance in Dying Interim Guidelines have been developed to ensure this service is provided in a safe, fair and consistent manner in the Northwest Territories.

-- give informed consent to receive medical assistance in dying.
+- Give informed consent to receive medical assistance in dying after being informed of other options to help their suffering.

 Safeguards have been created to protect patients and health care providers.
-The safeguards include:
+Some of these safeguards include:

-- requiring a mandatory reflection period before medical assistance in dying is provided.
+- Where the patient’s natural death is not near, requiring a mandatory reflection period before medical assistance in dying is provided.

 The NWT’s Interim Guidelines are available here: